durgadas311/cpnet-z80/md/MPMserver.md

 ## System Drive protection
-This server provides a method of protecting drive A: from being written by CP/NET clients.
+This server provides a method of protecting drive A: from being written by CP/NET requesters.
 A private R/O vector is maintained in NETSERVR.RSP and any CP/NET function that alters files (or directories) will check this R/O vector against the drive being accessed, and return a "R/O Disk" error if appropriate.